Parental Notification Policy

 Parents or guardians of students under 21 may be contacted by an NDSU student affairs administrator following alcohol and/or other drug related incidents:

 - If a student is found responsible for violating the University's alcohol/drug policy that results in a University referral for assessments or evaluations for chemical dependency, and/or when University judicial sanctions of Conduct Probation or greater are assigned.

 - Based on situations that appear to endanger the health, safety, or life of other persons or the student.

 - If an individual is involved in incidents that resulted in significant property damage.

 - If a decision is made that it is in the best interest of a particular student to involve a parent or guardian to help address other significant life concerns related to illegal use of alcohol or other drugs.

 NDSU has chosen not to notify parents or guardians of every violation in an effort to support and encourage students to engage in voluntary conversations about such incidents with their parents or guardians.
-Any questions concerning the development or implementation of this policy may be addressed to Ms. Janna Stoskopf, Dean of Student Life.
+Any questions concerning the development or implementation of this policy may be addressed to Laura Oster-Aaland, Vice Provost of Student Affairs and Enrollment Management.